MdSamsuzzohaShayon/algorithm-data-structure/README.md

  - Growth rate: different algorithm grow at different rate abd by evaluating growth rate we get a much better picture of their performance because we know how the algorithm will hold up as n grows larger.

+ - To represent complexity (time or space) there is asymptotic notation.
+A mathematical tool to represent time and space complexity
+   1. Big O Notation
+   2. Omega Notation
+   3. Theta Notation

 ### Big O
  - Definition of the complexity of an algorithm as a function of the size.
 Complexity is relative
- - Big O is a notation used to describe complexity.
+ - Big O is a notation used to describe complexity of an algorithm in algebraic terms.
 Notation simplifies everything into a single variable.
+  1. it is expressed in terms of input
+  2. It focuses on bigger picture without getting caught up in the minor details
  - Order of magnitude of complexity - O(n).
 A function  of the size.
 Big O measures complexity as the input size grows.
 Big O refer to as the upper bound of the algorithm.
 Here n  means numbers of operations.
  - Big O is a useful notation for understanding both time and space complexity but only when comparing amongst algorithms that solve the same problem.
  - A function of the size: Big O measure the complexity as the input size grows because it's not important to understand how an algorithm performs in a single dataset but in all possible data sets.